 Solomiia Myroniuk is a PhD student in the Department of Developmental Psychology at the University of Groningen.
 She completed a Research Master’s in Behavioral and Social Sciences with a specialization in lifespan development and socialization.
-During her studies, she gathered experience in collaborative research by being part of the multinational PsyCorona project.
 Currently, she is interested in the influence of early interpersonal stressful environments in shaping resilient and vulnerable developmental trajectories and later stress reactions.
-As part of the Stress in Action project, she focuses on integrating and summarizing scholarly knowledge on stress, as based on more than 50 years of theoretical developments and empirical evidence.
+As part of the Stress in Action project, she focuses on conceptual clarification in stress research and integrating and summarizing scholarly knowledge on daily stress, based on more than 50 years of theoretical developments and empirical evidence.

 Research question

-“How is everyday stress (i.e., stressors and stress responses) conceptualized and measured, and what is the pattern of the dynamic associations between daily stress and depression and anxiety disorders?”
+“How everyday stress (i.e., stressors and stress responses) is conceptualized and measured, and what are the patterns of dynamic associations between daily stress and depression or anxiety disorders?”

 Abstract